laurahamilton/Lauras-Skill-Journal/README.md

 We wil create an AWS Linux instance in Lightsail instantaneously.
 Once the instance is up and running, we will connect to it via SSH within the Lightsail console using the browser-based SSH terminal.

+- Create an AWS Linux Instance in Lightsail
+- Configure your AWS Lightsail Instance
+- Connect your instance
+- Create a Static IP Address
+- Create a Snapshot of your Instance
+- Attach a Disk to You Instance

 # Blog 10 - April 17, 2020
 ## AWS : Deploy a Sample Application with Elastic Beanstalk